Skip to main content

 When a scheduler thread is blocked, it reduces overall concurrency and reduces overall performance.
 And it may cause deadlock.

 The normal sleep std::thread::sleep and normal locking std::sync::Mutex will block thread using OS functionality.
 When a thread is blocked by OS, async runtime don't know about it.
 In Tokio, use tokio::sync::Mutex for mutex and tokio::time::sleep and sleep.
-They will coorporatively pause and avoid that issue.
+They will cooperatively pause and avoid that issue.

 That issue is not limited to only locking and sleep.
 It also involves networking and all kinds of IOs.
 So Tokio provides its own set of IO functionalities, and you have to use them when using Tokio for max performance.